A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Two-scale stochastic systems: stochastic Tikhonov theorems

 Notice that $F(0)=0$ and $F$ is a monotone non-decreasing function.
 Since $F(T)=\|\widehat\alpha-\alpha'\|_{\H^2}$, we see that the claim follows if we prove that $F$ is constant.
 This is indeed a direct consequence of \eqref{alpha-alpha'}, which written in terms of $F$ becomes

 with $\hat C:=(4K^2/\lambda)\exp(C_K(1+T^2)/2)>0$.
-Since $F(\bar t)-F(\underline t)\geq0$, from \eqref{alpha-alpha'_F} we deduce that
+Since $F\geq0$, from \eqref{alpha-alpha'_F} we deduce that

-This means that $F$ is constant on every interval of length smaller than $\ell:=\hat C^{-2}$.
+This means that $F$ is constant on the interval $[0,\ell)$, where $\ell:=\hat C^{-2}$.
 Therefore, starting for instance from the interval $[0,\ell/2]$, then considering the interval $[\ell/2,\ell]$, afterwards the interval $[\ell,3\ell/2]$, and so on, we see that after a finite number of steps we conclude that $F$ is constant on the entire interval $[0,T]$. \end{proof}

 \begin{lemma} The family

 is dense in $\H_k^2$.

 \end{lemma} \begin{proof} Consider the family